unicornist/frontend-code-challenge/README.md

 ## Submission

-Create a .zip file of the project directory and email it to [yasser@meddy.com](mailto:yasser@meddy.com) with the subject "Front End Code Challenge".
+Fork this repo or create a new public repo and then send the link to [yasser@meddy.com](mailto:yasser@meddy.com) with the subject title "Frontend Code Challenge"

 ## Questions / Problems / Stuck?